LewisArdern/bXSS/README.md

   - config.smtp.pass = email password
   - config.smtp.port = port you are connecting to e.g 465
   - config.smtp.host = host you are connecting to e.g smtp.example.com
-  - config.smtp.to = ['email1@domain.com','email2@domain.com'] Where you want to send the emails
+  - config.smtp.to = ['email1@domain.com','email2@domain.com'] where you want to send the emails
-  - config.smtp.tls = Use TLS, boolean true or false
+  - config.smtp.tls = use TLS, boolean true or false
 - Github
   - [config.github.accessToken](https://github.com/settings/tokens) = ''
   - config.github.repo = '' an example is lewisardern/bXSS